openstack/nova-specs/doc/source/index.rst

    specs/kilo/index
    specs/juno/index

-There are also some partial specifications that can be found here:
+There are also some approved backlog specifications that are looking for owners:

 .. toctree::
    :glob: